Jungyoonlim/study/May/May28(a).md

         // schedule a brand-new timer to go off after `wait` timeoutId = setTimeout(() => {
-            fn.apply(this, args);
+            // when the timer is fired, call the original fn with
+            // this bound to whatever context debounced was called with
+            // args as the arguments captured in the last invocation fn.apply(this, args);
         }, wait);
     };